useblocks/sphinx-safety/tools/sphinx-needs/main.rst

    :explode: 0,0,0,0.1,0.1

-   type == "feature" and "tools/sphinx-needs/" in docname type == "error" and "tools/sphinx-needs/" in docname type == "restriction" and "tools/sphinx-needs/" in docname type == "check" and "tools/sphinx-needs/" in docname type == "step" and "tools/sphinx-needs/" in docname
+   type == "feature" and "tools/sphinx-needs/" in docname type == "fault" and "tools/sphinx-needs/" in docname type == "restriction" and "tools/sphinx-needs/" in docname type == "check" and "tools/sphinx-needs/" in docname type == "step" and "tools/sphinx-needs/" in docname